oracle/weblogic-kubernetes-operator/README.md

 ````
 * Delete the contents of the physical volume using the appropriate tools.
 See the descriptions in the previous section for removing a domain.
-* Delete the contents in the `weblogic-domains/<domainUID>` directory under the output directory that is used when the domain is originally created, which is `/path/to/weblogic-operator-output-directory` in our example.
+* Delete the contents in the `weblogic-domains/<domainUID>` directory under the output directory that is specified when the domain is originally created, which is `/path/to/weblogic-operator-output-directory` in our example.
 * Update the create WebLogic domain inputs file `create-domain-job-inputs.yaml`.
 * Recreate all resources that are labeled with the `domainUID`, but are not created by the [Create WebLogic domain](kubernetes/create-weblogic-domain.sh) script.
 One example of such resources is the `secret` for the domain credentials, which often is created manually and may be labeled with `domainUID`.
 Any resources that are not labeled with the `domainUID` are not affected because they are not deleted by the [Delete WebLogic domain resources](kubernetes/delete-weblogic-domain-resources.sh) script.
 * Recreate the domain using the [Create WebLogic domain](kubectles/create-weblogic-domain.sh) script with the updated create WebLogic domain inputs file.

 If for some reason the last step fails, repeat the steps above after deleting the failed create WebLogic domain job using the following command.
-The `<output-dir>` is the directory that is passed to the create WebLogic domain script via `-o`, which is `/path/to/weblogic-operator-output-directory` in our example if the same command is used to recreate the domain.
+The `<output-dir>` is the directory that is specified to the create WebLogic domain script via `-o`, which is `/path/to/weblogic-operator-output-directory` in our example if the same command is used to recreate the domain.

 ```
 kubectl delete -f <output-dir>/weblogic-domains/<domainUID>/create-weblogic-domain-job.yaml